 Compass Learning Center facilitators and administrators met weekly throughout the summer to develop the PBIS framework for grades two through six, a system that uses the acronym SAIL.

 SAIL was developed by first determining what key characteristics should be demonstrated by all learners.
 The team decided that all learners should conduct themselves with Safety, Accountability, Integrity, and Leadership.
-They then provided a definition of each, along with the expected behaviors for each of the characteristics for for staff, learners and their families.
+They then provided a definition of each, along with the expected behaviors for each of the characteristics for staff, learners and their families.
 These behaviors are intentionally taught to learners, and consistently applied across all areas of a learner’s day, from the bus to the classroom, hallways, cafeteria and playground.
 Check out the SAIL Matrix and behaviors for each area.

 Lisa Shirk, Student Support Coordinator at Compass was instrumental in developing SAIL.